PeterMosmans/gitlab-demolab/README.md

-Then, you\'ll need to register the (group of) runners with a valid runner token, which needs to be created manually: In GitLab, go to the Admin Area / Dashboard, click on Shared Runners, and click on New instance runner (`/admin/runners/new`).
+Then, you\'ll need to register the (group of) runners with a valid runner token, which needs to be created manually: In GitLab, go to the Admin Area / Dashboard, click on Instant Runners, and click on New instance runner (`/admin/runners/new`).
 Select \"Run untagged jobs\" and click on Create runner.
 This will generate a new runner token.
 Copy the token.